maxodsbjerg/ScalableReadingOfStructuredData/20220523_ScalableReadingOfStructuredData.md

 We originally used the workflow presented below to analyze the remembrance of the American children’s television program *Sesame Street* on Twitter.
 We used the combined close and distant reading to find out how certain events generated discussion of *Sesame Street’s* history, which Twitter-users dominated the discourse about *Sesame Street’s* history, and which parts of the show's history they emphasised.
 Our example below also uses a small dataset related to tweets about *Sesame Street*.
 However, the same analytical framework can also be used to analyze many other kinds of structured data.
 To demonstrate the applicability of the workflow to other kinds of data, we discuss how it could be applied to a set of structured data from the digitized collections held by the National Gallery of Denmark.
 The data from the National Gallery is very different from the Twitter data used in the lesson's example track, but the general idea of using distant reading to contextualize close reading works equally well as with the Twitter data.

 The workflow for scalable reading of structured data we suggest below has three steps:
-1. **Chronological exploration of a dataset.** <br>This step suggests a chronological exploration of a dataset.
-In the Twitter dataset, we explore how a specific phenomenon gains traction on the platform during a certain period of time.
+1. **Chronological exploration of a dataset.** <br> In the Twitter dataset, we explore how a specific phenomenon gains traction on the platform during a certain period of time.
 Had we worked on data from the National Gallery, we could have analyzed the timely distribution of their collections e.g. according to acquisition year or when artworks were made.

 2. **Exploring a dataset by creating binary-analytical categories.** <br> This step suggests using a dataset's existing metadata categories to create questions of a binary nature, in other words questions which can be answered with a yes/no or true/false logic.
 We use this creation of a binary-analytical structure as a way to analyze some of the dataset's overall trends.
 In the Twitter dataset, we explore the use of hashtags (versus lack of use); the distribution of tweets on verified versus non-verified accounts; and the interaction level of these two types of accounts.
 Had we worked on data from the National Gallery we could have used the registered meta-data on artwork type, gender and nationality to explore the collection's representation of Danish versus international artists; paintings versus non-paintings; or artists registered as female and unknown versus artists registered as male, etc.